Louis-Nicolas Davout: Early life

-Davout was born in the small village of Annoux, Yonne, as the eldest son of Jean-François d'Avout (1739–1779), a cavalry officer and his wife (married in 1768) Françoise-Adélaïde Minard de Velars (1741–1810).
-Although a member of an impoverished minor French noble family, he was still educated in the nearby Brienne-le-Chateau, which had a military academy also attended by Napoleon, before also transferring to the École Militaire in Paris on 29 September 1785.
+Davout was born in the small village of Annoux, Yonne, in Burgundy, as the eldest son of Jean-François d'Avout (1739–1779), a cavalry officer and his wife (married in 1768), Françoise-Adélaïde Minard de Velars (1741–1810).
+The d'Avout family was an impoverished minor nobility with a tradition of military service.
+Because Davout was the eldest he was expected to also have the same career.
+So despite the family's economic problems, Davout was still educated in the nearby Brienne-le-Chateau, in their military academy also attended by Napoleon, before also transferring to the École Militaire in Paris on 29 September 1785.
 He graduated on 19 February 1788 and was appointed a sous-lieutenant in the Royal-Champagne Cavalry Regiment in garrison at Hesdin (Pas-de-Calais).